xenondevs/Docs/docs/nova/addon/worldgen/features/custom-feature.md

 }
 ```

-1. Make sure to call this function in your addons `init` function to ensure all fields are initialized.
+1. Make sure to call this function in your addon's `init` function to ensure all fields are initialized.

 ## 6. Using the feature